vigneshkomma/kubernetes-web-project/README.md

 ##  Architecture Overview

-The infrastructure separates concerns across three core layers:
+The project consists of three layers:

 * **Compute Tier:** Deployments manage the desired state of the application containers.
 The WordPress container runs Apache/PHP, while the backend container runs the MySQL database engine.
 * **Storage Tier:** Persistent Volume Claims (PVCs) dynamically request storage from the cluster to ensure that database records and media uploads survive container restarts.